siraeroglu/nasa/README.md

 ```

--The app will run at:http://localhost:5173
+- The app will run at:http://localhost:5173

 ---

-## Running Tests
+## Testing

 This project includes two simple but meaningful tests written with Vitest and React Testing Library.

-What the tests cover
+Covered scenarios:

 - **Submitting an empty search**
-  → The user should see a friendly validation message.
+  → A friendly validation message appears.

 - **Searching for a nonsense word**
-  → Since NASA returns no items, the UI should display a clear “no results found” state.
+  → NASA returns no items, so the UI shows a clear empty-results state.

-To keep tests fast and reliable, the NASA API service (`searchNasaImages`) is mocked so it always returns an empty list during test runs.
+To keep tests stable and fast, the searchNasaImages function is mocked during test runs.

-## Run tests
+## Run tests with:

 ```bash
 npm test